 Property Description Job Server name Specifies a name that uniquely identifies the Job Server.

-Job Server port Specifies the TCP/IP port that the Job Server uses to receive commands from the Designer and the Access Server.
+Property Description Job Server port Specifies the TCP/IP port that the Job Server uses to receive commands from the Designer and the Access Server.
 If a computer hosts multiple Job Servers, each Job Server must have a unique port number.
 Additionally, the post number must not be used by another process on the computer.
-If you are unsure of which port number to use, use the default part number and increment it for each additional Job Server that you configure.
-Support adapter, message broker, and SN- MP communication Enables communication between the Job Server and adapters or an SNMP agent.
-Each computer that hosts adapters and an SNMP agent must have exactly one Job Server designated to manage them.
-Use SSL protocol for adapter, message broker, and SNMP communication Enables SSL security on the communication paths be- tween the Job Server and any adapters, message bro- kers, and SNMP agents.
-Communication port Specifies the TCP/IP port number that the Job Server uses for communicating with adapters or an SNMP agent.
+If you are unsure of which port number to use, use the default port number and increment it for each additional Job Server that you configure.
+Support adapter and message broker communication Enables communication between the Job Server and adapters.
+Each computer that hosts adapters must have exactly one Job Server designated to manage them.
+Use SSL protocol for adapter, message broke and communication Enables SSL security on the communication paths between the Job Server and any adapters or message brokers.
+Communication port Specifies the TCP/IP port number that the Job Server uses for communicating with adapters.
 The default port is 4001.
-Enable SNMP Enables the Job Server to send events to an SNMP agent.